 Located in Alcalde, NM

-Featuring beautiful river views, ancient cottonwoods, 17th century buildings, acres of apple orchards, farm animals and rolling agricultural fields, this property embodies the intersection of nature and culture in northern New Mexico.
+Featuring beautiful river views, ancient cottonwoods, 17th century buildings, apple orchards, farm animals and rolling agricultural fields, this property embodies the intersection of nature and culture in northern New Mexico.
 Travel back in time to a place that has been called home since the 1400s.

 Located in Bernalillo, NM